creatissimo/otto-market-api/docs/Api/ProductsV2Api.md

 productsV2GetPartnerProducts($sku, $product_reference, $category, $brand, $page, $limit): \OpenAPI\Client\Model\ProductVariationApiResultProductsV2
 ```

-Read your product variations.
+Read product variations

 The total number of results could be limited by specifying query parameters.
 Generally the resulting product variations will be paginated.
 The default page length is 100 product variations per response, also the page size limit.
 The links specified in the result can be used to page through the total result space.

 ### Example